If you’ve been TTC for a while, you may be wondering about fertility treatments. Is there fertility surgery?

 - What is a fertility treatment?

-- What are the different types of fertility treatments?
+- What are the 3 main types of fertility treatments?

 - How much do fertility treatments cost?